onnimonni/ohsome-planet/README.md

 In case you have more complex tag filtering needs, please refer to the [osmium documentation](https://docs.osmcode.org/osmium/latest/osmium-tags-filter.html) in order to prepare the input OSM pbf file.

-We are planning to add more tag filtering options in the future.s
+We are planning to add more tag filtering options in the future.

 ## Output Structure